sg-developer-portal/doc-portal-publisher-guide/get-started.md

 4. Documentation type: choose the format of your documentation.
 You have two choices:
    - Markdown: for general documentation consisting of text and images, such as the documentation you are reading right now.
    - Swagger (OpenAPI specs): for API documentation, stored in the OpenAPI specification format in a YAML or JSON file.
-5. Branch: Choose the branch of your GitHub repo to publish your documentation from.
+5. Branch: Choose the branch of your GitHub/GitLab repo to publish your documentation from.

 > **Documentation URL**
 >